ejpsoil/soildata-assimilation-guidance/docs/tools/hale-studio.md

 A data transformation required for this step is challenging within Hale, but relatively easy within the database.
 So before starting up Hale we'll make an initial transformation within the database.

 The [SOTER zip file](https://files.isric.org/public/soter/CU-SOTER.zip) contains a SQLite as well as a Access version of the database.
-In this cookbook we'll work with Access, but you can also use the SQLite version, in that case install for example [SQLite browser](https://sqlitebrowser.org/) to interact with the database.
+In this recipe we'll work with Access, but you can also use the SQLite version, in that case install for example [SQLite browser](https://sqlitebrowser.org/) to interact with the database.
 Some of the queries may slightly vary between SQLite and Access.

 Run the query below, to create a new `OBSERVATIONS` table.